stevechanieee/-1-BFloat16/README.md

 The most recent version of CUDA.jl requires Julia v1.6.0 (or higher).

-Add the CUDA.jl Pkg, via the Pkg API:
+From Julia, add the CUDA.jl Pkg, via the Pkg API:

 ```javascript